This post offers 45+ ideas for surviving a boring lecture.

-You’ve got no distractions (except your exceptionally boring lecturer) and a table to start focussing.
+You’ve got no distractions (except your exceptionally boring professor) and a table to start focussing.
 Imagine leaving this lecture with an essay plan down in writing!

 You’ll get home feeling like you accomplished something with your trip to university for the day, while also knowing you didn’t miss anything from the lecture.